-I've been meaning on writing this for quite some times, before I started my business I only occasionally binged on podcasts, mainly comedy ones.
-But since starting my business they have become a really important part of my inspiration and and down-time.
+I've been meaning to write this post for quite some time, before I started my business I only occasionally binged on podcasts, mainly comedy ones.
+But since starting my business they have become a really important part of my inspiration and down-time.
 Since I'm not a maker I mainly listen when I walk the dog or I'm driving, it makes me feel like I'm working and being productive.

 This is the one I listen to every single week on the day it's released.
 I love how Sam interviews small business owners and shines a light on both the ones that are just starting out and the ones that have been going for a while.
 I loved this weeks episode with Becky Avery from Hazel and Blue Candles.
 I had the pleasure of working with Becky earlier in the year and helped her with her linesheet.
 You can read more about that here.